 Prosthesis choices in the Anterior Hip Replacement

-Hip replacements are made of surgical grade metal (often chromium cobalt, stainless steel or titanium), highly wear resistant plastic or ceramic.
+Hip replacements are made of either surgical grade metal (often chromium cobalt, stainless steel or titanium), highly wear-resistant plastic or ceramic.

 A hip joint is basically a ball and socket joint, and a hip replacement is designed to replace this normal anatomy.

 - Socket: Medically called the Acetabular Component.
 It is usually made of titanium.

 - Liner: The liner fits snugly into the socket to provide an ultra-smooth surface for the hip joint.
 It can be made of ceramic or plastic (highly cross-linked polyethylene)

 - Ball: The artificial ball component is smaller than your normal hip ball.
 It is incredibly polished and perfectly round and smooth.
 It is usually made of ceramic or metal (chromium cobalt)

 - Stem: The stem fits snugly into your thigh bone (femur) to provide a stable structure for the ball.
 It is made of titanium.
 The stem can either be used with or without surgical cement.
 With it is a stem without surgical cement, it is called “an uncemented stem” and has a special coating that encourages your bone to grow into and bond with the stem.
 A “cemented stem” is used when your bone is either weak with osteoporosis or the inside of your thigh bone (called the canal) is wide, and therefore better suited to an uncemented stem.